Invincible (character): Invincible

 In Invincible, Mark Grayson was born to Nolan Grayson, a Viltrumite male and the superhero known as Omni-Man, and Debbie Grayson, a human female.
 After awakening his Viltrumite powers in Family Matters, Mark decides to live up to his father's legacy and become the superhero "Invincible", but soon after, discovers in Perfect Strangers that his father was lying to him as he was not an alien sent to protect Earth, but to conquer it and make it part of the Viltrum Empire instead.
-Despite Nolan's pleas to join him, Mark refuses, leading to Nolan turning against the Viltrum Empire to support his son, as Mark begins dedicating himself to protect Earth from the Viltrumites, led by Grand Regent Thragg, among other threats, while dealing with his own personal issues as he enters adulthood.
-Eventually, Mark discovers that he and his father are the rightful heirs of the Viltrum Empire, as his grandfather, Lord Argall was the former ruler before being assassinated.
-Joining with the reformed Nolan and his half-brother Oliver, Mark rallies the Viltrumites under their leadership against Thragg, culminating with Nolan and Thragg's deaths in The End of All Things.
-Afterwards, Mark leaves Earth and becomes ruler of Viltrum, guiding his subjects into a new era of peace across the universe.
+Despite Nolan's beating of Mark, and his pleas to join him, Mark refuses, leading to Nolan eventually turning against the Viltrum Empire to support his son, as Mark begins dedicating himself to protecting Earth from the Viltrumites, led by Grand Regent Thragg, among other threats, while dealing with his own personal issues as he enters adulthood.
+Eventually, Mark discovers that he and his father are the rightful heirs of the Viltrum Empire, as his grandfather, Emperor Argall, was its ruler before being assassinated.
+Joining with the reformed Nolan and his half-brother Oliver, Mark rallies the Viltrumites under their leadership against Thragg, culminating with Nolan and Thragg's deaths.
+Afterwards, Mark leaves Earth and becomes ruler of the Viltrum Empire, guiding his subjects into a new era of peace across the universe.

 The Pact

-In The Pact, set shortly after Mark's breakup with Amber, he is among those brought together by Petra / Quantum Girl to form the superhero team the Pact in order to face the multiversal conqueror Reaver, alongside Duncan Rosenblatt / Firebreather, Eddie Collins / ShadowHawk and Zephyr Noble.
+In The Pact, set shortly after Mark's breakup with Amber, he is among those brought together by Petra / Quantum Girl to form the superhero team the Pact to face the multiversal conqueror Reaver, alongside Duncan Rosenblatt / Firebreather, Eddie Collins / ShadowHawk and Zephyr Noble.
 Over the course of their journey, Mark acquires the nickname "Vince" from Zephyr, befriending her alongside Duncan and Eddie, and forms a romantic relationship with Petra.
 After failing to destroy the Reaver, who successfully conquers Earth in the future and consumes the Viltrumite Empire, killing Mark, Petra sacrifices her existence to destroy the Reaver and prevent his invasion from taking place, saving Mark in the past, who (alongside Duncan) retains a memory of her name and significance every time they awake.
 The next day, Mark punches Doc Seismic in the face.

+Marvel Team-Up

+In Marvel Team-Up #14, during his battle with Angstrom Levy, Invincible is sent through a portal to the Marvel Universe.
+There, he teams up with Spider-Man to find and defeat Doctor Octopus before returning home through another portal.